 The Narrows Access lane is between Kelvin Heights Peninsula and Park Street.
 The south side of the lane is marked by 3 navigational buoys between points starting 50 metres off shore from the North West end of the Kelvin Peninsula and continues to a point 100 metres off shore between the Yacht Club jetties and at no point will the south side of the access lane be nearer than 50 metres from the shore.
 From the Eastern point, further buoys will be set approximately 120 metres off shore around to a point off the Earnslaw slipway.
 The north side of the lane is marked 50 metres off shore opposite the Frankton Walking Track, extending to a point 200 metres West along Park Street into the main body of Lake Whakatipu, with the outer boundary of the Narrows being the red beacon on the southern most tip of Queenstown Gardens (refer Map 2).
-Kawarau Dam Access lanes between Lake Whakatipu and the Kawarau Access Lanes River to terminate 200 metres northwest of the Willow Tree (Downstream): Island 200 metres from the shore (refer Map 3).
-Kawarau Dam Access Lanes between Kawarau River and Lake Whakatipu Access Lanes to terminate 200 metres northwest of Willow Tree Island (Upstream) 200 metres from the shore(refer Map 3).
-Western Access lane located to the immediate west of the willow tree Kawarau Dam island that starts 100 metres from the shore and terminates Access Lane 200 metres from the shore.
+Kawarau Dam Access Lanes (Downstream): Access lanes between Lake Whakatipu and the Kawarau River to terminate at the notices erected on each side of 200 metres northwest of the Willow Tree Island 150-200 metres into the from the shore Lake from the Kawarau Dam/Bridge (refer Map 3).
+Kawarau Dam Access Lanes (Upstream) Access Lanes between Kawarau River and Lake Whakatipu to terminate at the notices erected on each side 200 metres northwest of Willow Tree Island 150-200 metres into the from the shore Lake from the Kawarau Dam/Bridge (refer Map 3).
+Western Kawarau Dam Access Lanes (Hilton Hotel entry) Access lane located to the immediate west of the willow tree island that starts 100 metres from the shore and terminates 200 metres from the shore.